![]() |

 for an SMB/CIFS server is 139, which is the default.

-value if this parameter is not specified is 0.
+value if this parameter is not specified is 1 for client applications.

-required by the server.
-The information in this file includes server-specific
+required by the client.
+The information in this file can be general for client

 -l|--log-basename=logdirectory Base directory name for log/debug files.
 The extension